AnomalyInnovations/serverless-nodejs-starter/README.md

 3. Uncomment `environment:` block in the `serverless.yml` and reference the environment variable as `${env:MY_ENV_VAR}`.
 Where `MY_ENV_VAR` is added to your `.env` file.
 4. Make sure to not commit your `.env`.

+#### TypeScript

+If [serverless-bundle](https://github.com/AnomalyInnovations/serverless-bundle) detects a `tsconfig.json` in your service root, it'll compile it using TypeScript.

 #### Linting

-We use [ESLint](https://eslint.org) to lint your code via the [serverless-bundle](https://github.com/AnomalyInnovations/serverless-bundle) plugin.
+We use [ESLint](https://eslint.org) to lint your code via [serverless-bundle](https://github.com/AnomalyInnovations/serverless-bundle).

 You can turn this off by adding the following to your `serverless.yml`.